rodrise1337/morphine-cnc/readme.md

-# Generally information about Nosviak2
+# Generally information about Morphine

- Firstly thank you for choosing & using Nosviak2
+ Firstly thank you for choosing & using Morphine

 ## Suggested specifications